A Livescribe smartpen is a clever tool that will help any professional, student, educator or note-taker in innumerable ways.

 What are the differences between the 2gb Echo and the 8gb Echo?

 The two smartpens function identically; the 8gb does obviously have four times more memory than the 2gb.
 The Echo 2gb is adequate for most circumstances.
 The 8gb model is recommended if you need more storage, and will appreciate the convenience of not having to archive older notebooks nearly as frequently.
 The 2gb model can typically store 170 hours of audio before archiving becomes necessary, whereas the 8gb model can store up to 760 hours of audio.

-What happened to the SKY smartpen?
+What happened to the original Echo, and to the SKY smartpen?